JeffersonLab/adm/README.md

 ## Release
 1. Bump the version number in the VERSION file and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
-2. The [Publish a Release](https://github.com/JeffersonLab/adm/blob/main/.github/workflows/release.yml) GitHub Action should run automatically to tag the source, create release notes summarizing any pull requests, and attach a war artifact.
+2. The [CD](https://github.com/JeffersonLab/adm/blob/main/.github/workflows/cd.yml) GitHub Action should run automatically invoking:
+    - The [Create release](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/gh-release.yml) GitHub Action to tag the source and create release notes summarizing any pull requests.
 Edit the release notes to add any missing details.
+A war file artifact is attached to the release.
-3. The [Publish to DockerHub](https://github.com/JeffersonLab/adm/blob/main/.github/workflows/docker-publish.yml) GitHub Action should run automatically to create, tag, and publish a new demo Docker image, and bump the [compose.override.yaml](https://github.com/JeffersonLab/adm/blob/main/compose.override.yaml) to use the new image.
+    - The [Publish docker image](https://github.com/JeffersonLab/container-workflows/blob/main/.github/workflows/docker-publish.yml) GitHub Action to create a new demo Docker image, and bump the [compose.override.yaml](https://github.com/JeffersonLab/adm/blob/main/compose.override.yaml) to use the new image.
+    - The [Deploy to JLab](https://github.com/JeffersonLab/general-workflows/blob/main/.github/workflows/jlab-deploy-app.yml) GitHub Action to deploy to the JLab test environment.

 ## Deploy
+The deploy to JLab's acctest is handled automatically via the release workflow.

 At JLab this app is found at [ace.jlab.org/adm](https://ace.jlab.org/adm) and internally at [acctest.acc.jlab.org/adm](https://acctest.acc.jlab.org/adm).
-However, those servers are proxies for `wildfly6.acc.jlab.org` and `wildflytest6.acc.jlab.org` respectively.
-A [deploy script](https://github.com/JeffersonLab/wildfly/blob/main/scripts/deploy.sh) is provided to automate wget and deploy.
+However, those servers are proxies for `wildfly1.acc.jlab.org` and `wildflytest1.acc.jlab.org` respectively.
+A [deploy script](https://github.com/JeffersonLab/wildfly/blob/main/scripts/deploy.sh) is provided on each server to automate wget and deploy.
 Example:

 ```
 /root/setup/deploy.sh adm v1.2.3